National Shrine of Saint Joseph (Karlovac)

-National Shrine of Saint Joseph (Nacionalno svetište svetog Josipa) is a Croatian Catholic national shrine dedicated to Saint Joseph located in the city of Karlovac, in Parish of Our Lady of the Snows.
+National Shrine of Saint Joseph (Nacionalno svetište svetog Josipa) is a Croatian Catholic national shrine and Minor basilica dedicated to Saint Joseph, located in the city of Karlovac, in Parish of Our Lady of the Snows.

 Saint Joseph is a patron saint of Karlovac, Karlovac County and Croatia.

 History

 Parish

 Earliest written mention of the parish is found in the records of the Diocese of Zagreb in 1334.
 Parish was founded around Dubovac Castle, named after Croatian word for oak ("dub"), as it was surrounded by and oak forest.
 Originally, parish was dedicated to Saint Michael, to whom chapel near the castle was dedicated.
 By the end of the 17th century, new chapel was erected at the hill near the Dubovac Old City, which was proclaimed parish church in 1741 and consercrated to Our Lady of Snows.
 Nowadays, parish has around 5,000 parishioners.
 Besides parish church and the shrine, there are also calvary dedicated to Saint Anne and Greek Catholic chapel of the Wounded Jesus.

 The initiator of the construction of the church and sanctuary was Msgr.
 Marijan Radanović (hr), who was parson in Dubovac from 1955 to 1998.